How do I register for services?

 Although a temporary condition, such as a broken arm or leg, does not meet the definition of a disability under the Americans with Disabilities Act, we may still be able to provide some short-term support to assist you.
 You must first submit documentation.
 If approved, assistance will be time specific and directly linked to the impact of your condition.
 For more information, go to the Temporary Condition page.

-How do I find out who my “assigned counselor” is in the Office of Disability Services?
+How do I find out who my assigned Disability Services counselor is?

 Students who register with Disability Services are welcome to meet with any counselor they choose.
 This allows the student to access appointments that fit into their schedule and does not limit them to one counselor.
 However, if you have a preference, please make that known when scheduling your appointment.
 For more information, visit the Individual Appointments and Consultation page .